Game 6: Thunder look to clinch title, Pacers try to extend NBA Finals

 Shai Gilgeous-Alexander and the Thunder are one win away from becoming NBA champions.
 And Gilgeous-Alexander is on the cusp of a nearly unprecedented season when it comes to individual honors.

-He is the favorite, as of now, to win NBA Finals MVP.
+He is the favorite to win NBA Finals MVP.
 He already has won the NBA MVP award for this season, meaning he could be the first double MVP since LeBron James did it with Miami in 2011-12 and 2012-13.

 Gilgeous-Alexander could join them if the Thunder win this series.

-The Pacers entered Thursday awaiting word on whether guard Tyrese Haliburton would be able to play in Game 6; he has a strained right calf.
+The Pacers got good news a couple of hours before Game 6 when guard Tyrese Haliburton — who is battling a strained calf that flared up in Game 5 — was cleared to play.

+“We got a job to do tonight,” Pacers coach Rick Carlisle said.
+“We’ve got to get ready to battle a team that has been the best team in the league all year long.
+It’s a tough game.
+It’s an elimination game.
+There’s a lot going on.”

-Thursday is also the 25th anniversary of the end of Indiana's most recent appearance in the NBA Finals before this season.
+Thursday is also the 25th anniversary of the end of Indiana's last appearance in the NBA Finals.
 On June 19, 2000, O'Neal finished off that MVP Finals/MVP-scoring champion/league-champion season when he and the Los Angeles Lakers beat the Pacers in Game 6.

 If the Pacers avoid that fate Thursday and force a Game 7, it will be Sunday in Oklahoma City.